 In the world of education accountability, schools must be data-driven and outcome based.
 Measuring math and reading outcomes is pretty easy.
-But how do you measure the learning and growth from a strong social-emotional learning program?
+But how do you measure the learning and growth from a strong school based mental health and resilience program?
 That can be harder.

-Here’s the thing about social-emotional learning.
+Here’s the thing about motivation, wellbeing and resilience.
 It can’t just be taught.
 It needs to be applied and internalized.
-When students can make use of SEL concepts right away and begin integrating effective new strategies into their daily lives, it fuels their next step forward to social-emotional resilience.
+When students can make use of core concepts right away and begin integrating effective new strategies into their daily lives, it fuels their next step forward to resilience and success in and out of the classroom.

 From Day One, EmpowerU has been committed to measuring student impact and growth, not because big numbers look good in sales presentations.
 Rather, building momentum that everyone can recognize and measure — in particular students — is the very essence of what we do.
 In fact, EmpowerU students are among the first to track the progress they’re making.